MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/hellodata-a-simple-ado-application.md

 5. Finally, copy the code listed in [HelloData Code](hellodata-code.md) and paste it into the code editor window of the form.
 Press **F5** to run the code.

 > [!NOTE]
-> <P>In the following example, and throughout the guide, the user id "MyId" with a password of "123aBc" is used to authenticate against the server.
+> In the following example, and throughout the guide, the user id "MyId" with a password of "123aBc" is used to authenticate against the server.
 You should substitute these values with valid logon credentials for your server.
-Also, substitute the "MyServer" value with the name of your server.</P>
+Also, substitute the "MyServer" value with the name of your server.

 For a detailed description of the code, see [HelloData Details](hellodata-details.md).